The Importance of Play

-Teachers/Providers: Partner with parents and families to ensure children enjoy playtime safely.
+Teachers and Providers: Partner with parents and families to ensure children enjoy safe playtime at the playground.
 Start by sharing this downloadable resource:

-- Share on Facebook, Twitter and Instagram using the Hashtag #MDFamiliesEngage #OutdoorAdventures
+- Share on Facebook, Twitter and Instagram using the Hashtag #SeekOutdoorAdventures.

 - Download, print and distribute to parents and families.